a-laughlin/a-laughlin.github.io/_posts/2025-06-02-ux-dx-engineering-outcomes.md

 ## What is a Developer Experience?

-For context, Neilsen/Norman Group's 2024 UX definition: "A user experience (UX) is the holistic relationship — encompassing perceptions, emotions, and interactions — between a person and a product, service, or company." - [Neilsen Norman Group](https://www.nngroup.com/articles/what-is-user-experience)
+Neilsen/Norman Group's 2024 UX definition:

+- "A user experience (UX) is the holistic relationship — encompassing perceptions, emotions, and interactions — between a person and a product, service, or company." - [Neilsen Norman Group](https://www.nngroup.com/articles/what-is-user-experience)

 Related Developer Experience definitions:
 - Developer experience is how developers feel about the tools and processes they use to create software... - [Atlassian](https://www.atlassian.com/developer-experience)